himadric/gatsby-epib2bcommerce-cloud/README.md

 * Open command prompt
 * Change directory to project folder
 * Run the command 'npm install' to install all required packages
 * Run the command 'npm run dev'.
-This will start GraphQL Server on http://localhost:4000
+This will start GraphQL Server at http://localhost:4000
 * Open the browser and go to http://localhost:4000.
 It should bring up GraphQL Playground.
 ### Running Storefront Locally
-*
+* Clone this repository
+* Open VS Code and open the project folder
+* Open a terminal in VS Code
+* change directory to storefront folder
+* Make sure gatsby-node.js in source-plugin-insite is pointing to GraphQL server http://localhost:4000
+* run the command 'gatsby develop' or 'npm run develop'.
+This should start the web server at http://localhost:8000
+* Open the browser and go to http://localhost:8000 to launch the application.